How Long Will it Take to Get Back to Normal Activity?

-In fact, if you’re a LASIK patient, it’s very likely you’ll be able to return to work the next morning after surgery.
+Even better, if you’re a LASIK or ReLEx SMILE patient, it’s highly likely you’ll be able to return to work the next morning after your treatment.

-However, here at the London Vision Clinic, we tend to ask our patients to take one day off—the day after their surgery.
-This allows them to reside in a relaxed environment while taking a bit of time to adjust to their new vision and lubricant drop routine.
+Just to be sure, though, here at the London Vision Clinic, we tend to ask our patients to take two days off — the day of and the day after their treatment.
+This allows you to reside in a relaxed environment while taking a bit of time to adjust to your new vision and lubricant drop routine.

 A timeline for returning to normal activity after Laser Eye Surgery

 To some people, normal activity is diving out of planes and crashing into other people at ten metres per second.
 To others, it’s having a few bevvies down the pub and watching their favourite series on the tele.

 Whatever you consider normal activity, after having Laser Eye Surgery, it likely won’t be very long before you can get back to it.